silx-kit/fabio/doc/source/man/eiger2crysalis.rst

 Purpose:
 --------

-Convert a stack of images acquires with an Eiger detector (HDF5, format `eiger` or `lima`) into a CrysalisPro project
+Convert a stack of images acquired with an Eiger detector (HDF5, format `eiger` or `lima`) into a CrysalisPro project

-CrysalisPro is a single-crystal data reduction program developped by Mathias Meyer and gracefully made available free of charge by Rigaku.
+CrysalisPro is a single-crystal data reduction program developed by Mathias Meyer and gracefully made available free of charge by Rigaku.

 The Crysalis project directory is populated with: